int-brain-lab/ONE/docs/FAQ.md

 ## Why are my search results inconsistent and/or seem to change?
 This may be caused by one of two things:

-First, each day when connecting to the database you download an updated cache table.
-The data on the database may simply have changed, or you are loading a different cache table from somewhere.
+First, the data on the database may simply have changed, or you are loading a different cache table (in local mode).
 This may be because you are connecting to a different database (check `one.alyx.base_url`), providing a different cache location (check `one._tables_dir`), or provided a different tag (see [this question](#how-do-i-download-the-datasets-cache-for-a-specific-ibl-paper-release)).

-Second, there are minor differences between the default/local modes and remote mode.
+Second, there are minor differences between the default/remote modes and local mode.
 Namely that in remote mode queries are generally case-insensitive.
 See the 'gotcha' section of '[Searching with ONE](notebooks/one_search/one_search.html#Gotchas)' for more information.